 Treating psoriasis typically involves addressing your current symptoms.
 Depending on your symptoms, Dr. Polisky might recommend a combination of therapies.

 Topical treatments usually involve vitamin D, topical retinoids, or corticosteroids.
 These medications effectively treat mild or moderate psoriasis by addressing inflammation and skin cell growth.

 Light therapy improves the appearance of your skin by using natural sunlight or narrowband ultraviolet-B light.
 When used in combination with topical treatments, light therapy can also slow the production of skin cells.

-Dr. Polisky works closely with you to manage your condition by providing education on proper psoriasis skin care.
-This generally includes keeping your skin clean and moisturized, protected while sleeping, and making sure that you’re following healthy lifestyle practices like avoiding stress, alcohol, and smoking.
+Your provider will work closely with you to manage your condition by providing education on proper psoriasis skincare.
+This generally includes keeping your skin clean and moisturized, protected while sleeping, and making sure that you're following healthy lifestyle practices like avoiding stress, alcohol, and smoking.